Alibabade/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a PhD candidate of Computer Vision and Computer Graphics at National Centre for Computer Animation, Bournemouth University, UK.
+I obtained my PhD degree on Computer Vision and Deep Learning at National Centre for Computer Animation, Bournemouth University, UK, 2020.
 My research focuses on image/video based neural style transfer, in particular, photo style transfer, coherent video style transfer and geometry texture synthesis using deep learning techniques.
-I received my M.Eng and B.Sci degrees from Department of Computer Science at Jilin University in 2016 and 2013, respectively.
-Then I got a 4-year PhD scholarship from Bournemouth University and China Scholarship Council.
+I received my M.Eng. and B.Sci. degrees from Department of Computer Science at Jilin University in 2016 and 2013, respectively.